neo4j/neo4j-graphrag-python/docs/source/user_guide_pipeline.rst

 Creating Components
 ******************************

-Components are units of work performing a simple task such as chunking documents or saving results to Neo4j.
-This package provides a few default components detailed above but developers can create their own components by following these steps:
+Components are units of work that perform simple tasks, such as chunking documents or saving results to Neo4j.
+This package includes a few default components, but developers can create their own by following these steps:

 1. Create a subclass of `neo4j_genai.pipeline.DataModel` to represent the data being returned by the component
 2. Create a subclass of `neo4j_genai.pipeline.Component`